About the School of Physics, Astronomy and Maths

 Choose us because

 - We put our students first in everything we do from teaching to research.
-Find out about the staff who will teach you - read about staff expertise and see a list of the teaching staff on your course.
+Find out about the staff within the School of Physics, Astronomy, and Mathematics.

 - We have our own excellent teaching observatory at Bayfordbury Campus